 We have just discovered that CBS is working in the United States to carry its new Star Trek shows to Netflix.
-The business currently has four new Trek series that air on its CBS All-Access streaming network: Star Trek: Discovery, Star Trek: Picard, Star Trek: Lower Decks and Short Treks.
+The business currently has four new star trek series that air on its CBS All-Access streaming network: Star Trek: Discovery, Star Trek: Picard, Star Trek: Lower Decks, and Short Treks.
 All four have struggled to attract an audience, and while some can blame the content of the shows, my CBS sources tell me they agree that the big issue is getting the word out about CBS All-Access.

 In the past, they tried to raise awareness by broadcasting several episodes of Star Trek: Discovery on the CBS network, but it didn’t succeed.
 When it aired on network television, the show only received a 0.2 rating.
 So now, CBS is considering adding some of its Star Trek streaming programming to Netflix instead, according to my source.